Updated: Aug 3

 At least for me, but I imagine for many of you as well, music is my go-to and when someone asks me what kind of music I listen to, I always respond that it “depends on my mood”.
 Some music takes me back in time, which I appreciate, especially as I seem to be aging a whole lot quicker these days.
 Some music makes me smile and pump my fist to the ceiling, and some music makes me cry, but all music makes me feel and I dig that… a lot!

 “Music is a language that doesn’t speak in particular words.
 It speaks in emotions, and if it’s in the bones, it’s in the bones.”
 Keith Richards

-I think about my own mortality often; in part because I am a hospice nurse and I see a lot of death, but I think it is happening even more for me over these past few months with COVID and how often we are reminded that our life is unpredictable and fragile.
-I have planned out my last few weeks in detail, who I want there, the scenery, the bedding, and yes, even a playlist, because when it is my time, I want it done my way.
+I think about my own mortality often.
+Mainly because I am a hospice nurse and I see a lot of death, but more recently because of COVID and it's reminder of how fragile life is.
+I have planned out my last few weeks in detail; who I want there, the scenery, the bedding, and yes, even a playlist, because when it is my time, I want it done my way.

 I have walked into a patient’s room hearing music I am absolutely certain they wouldn’t want to hear.
 This upsets me because I realize that whoever put it on, did not take into consideration that the person lying in the bed could hear it, or whether or not they would even want to.